lokavarapumadhukar/lokavarapumadhukar/README.md

 ** Data Analyst **

-I am currently working at Salesforce as a technical support engineer and looking to transition into data science work.
-I am a machine learning enthusiast with interest in both mathematics and cryptography.
-I also write on Medium at https://medium.com/@madhul413
+Data Analyst skilled in python, SQL, TensorFlow

+I also write technical articles on Medium at https://medium.com/@madhul413

 ### 🧰 Languages and Tools